AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

-This was our list of 8 best home theater systems.
+This was our list of 8 best home theater systems in 2024.
 We hope you’ve found something you like and learned something about different configurations and parts of home theater systems.
 Before the end, let us introduce you with one more important topic.
 Supported surround sound audio formats is another important feature you have to pay attention to when buying home theater system and we are going to list and explain some of the most common audio formats you may find on a Blu-ray or DVD disc.

 Recommended Reading :

 - What is the Loudest Home Stereo System?

 We have already mentioned some surround sound audio formats and you’ve been probably wondering why they are so important and what each of these formats has to offer.